unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.5 <a name="Element_names" href="#Element_names">Element: names</a>

-Element used to store any names given to the layout by the platform.
+Element used to store any names given to the layout.

+These names are not currently localized.

 **Syntax**